MaxInvent

 15 min

-Amazon SP-API supports two relevant methods: Feeds API (bulk, asynchronous, best for 100+ SKUs per push) and Listings Items API (single-SKU, synchronous, best for low-volume or urgent updates).
-MaxInvent picks automatically: batched SKU updates use Feeds every 15 min, single-SKU urgent updates on dispatch use Listings Items.
+Amazon SP-API supports two relevant methods: Feeds API (bulk, asynchronous, often better for larger batches) and Listings Items API (single-SKU, synchronous, often better for low-volume or urgent updates).
+MaxInvent can choose the appropriate path based on the update type.

 • FBA sellers have a second layer — FBA inventory is Amazon-controlled.
 Don't push stock updates for FBA SKUs; pull the FBA Inventory Summary instead.